 Machu Picchu was simply amazing to see in person, trying to imagine how It was built by the Incas around 1450.
 It was abandoned just a century later as the Spanish invaded Peru (but they never found it).
 It was hidden away until 1911, discovered by a Yale historian.
-The guided tour unlocks many mysteries but create many more.
+Our tour unlocked many mysteries but created many more.

-We took a “semi-guide” tour through Monograms (part of Globus).
+We took a “semi-guided” trip package through Monograms (part of Globus).
 Their 8-day tour started and ended in Lima.
-It included all hotels, transportation tickets, guided tours and several meals.
+It included all hotels, transportation tickets (trains, car service, motorcoach tour & in-country flight), guided tours and several meals.
 A guide met us as we arrived in each town to get us started.
-We were in fantastic hands, but being on our own.
-Our Machu Picchu guide took us on a fascinating stroll through the many levels.
+We were in fantastic hands, while being on our own most of the time.
+Our Machu Picchu local guide took us on a fascinating stroll through the many levels.

 We stayed overnight at the town below Machu Picchu, Aguas Calientes.
 Our ticket covered two days.
-After a guided tour the first day, we returned on our own in the morning to hike to the Sun Gate (about 2.5 miles).
+After a guided tour the first day, we returned on our own in the morning to hike to the Sun Gate (about 2.5 miles) on the Inca Trail.
 Find restrooms and a surprisingly nice restaurant at the main entrance.

-We had a full day in Lima after we arrived.
+Our vacation started and ended in Lima.
 It’s easy to explore by foot, and the hotel arranged a very inexpensive driver to take us to a few spots.
-El Beso (the kiss) sculpture in the “Parque del Amor” (Love Park) along the Pacific.
+We appreciated having a pre-arranged driver to pick us up at the airport.
+Driving in Lima is quite the adventure, so don’t attempt!
+The above El Beso (the kiss) sculpture is in the “Parque del Amor” (Love Park) along the Pacific.

 We stayed in the Miraflores neighborhood, the most popular area for tourists.
-It was a short walk to the oceanfront where there is the clifftop walkway through several parks with great views.
+It was a short walk to the oceanfront for the clifftop walkway through several parks with scenic views.

 The historic center of Lima is on the UNESCO World Heritage List.
 The Plaza de Armas is a popular gathering spot dating back to 1535.

-We enjoyed our evening visit to Circuito Magico del Agua (The Magic Water Circuit), the world’s largest fountain park in central Lima.
+We enjoyed our evening visit to Circuito Magico del Agua (The Magic Water Circuit), the world’s largest fountain park that is located in central Lima.
 The creative fountains are highlighted each night by lights and lasers.

-Cusco is a large city high in the Andes, elevation 11,200 feet.
-The site was the historic capital of the Inca Empire from the 13th until the 16th-century Spanish conquest.
+From Lima, we flew to Cusco, a large city high in the Andes at an elevation of 11,200 feet.
+It was the historic capital of the Inca Empire from the 13th until the 16th-century Spanish conquest.
 The main square in the old town is the Plaza de Armas.

 The Convent of Santo Domingo dates back to the 1500s, built on site of the most important temple in the Inca Empire – dedicated to the Sun God.